Choikichang/Choikichang.github.io/_pages/projects.md

 - **User-Friendly Interface**: Created a GUI application using PyQt and Docker that can be easily used by non-experts
 - **Deep Learning Model Implementation**: Trained and optimized CNN models for visual recognition of concrete properties
 - **Real Environment Deployment**: Successfully deployed the system in operational concrete batching plants

+## Robot-Based Automated Vane Testing System for Material Rheology

+A research project utilizing ABB robot technology to automate vane testing for precise rheological measurements of construction materials.
+The system combines computer vision and robotics to identify testing points and execute controlled rotational movements.

+- **Computer Vision Integration**: Implemented end-effector camera and depth sensor systems to detect materials and testing points autonomously
+- **Robot Programming**: Developed code for the ABB robot to perform precise, consistent rotational movements required for vane testing
+- **Rheological Measurement**: Created a system that maintains constant rotation speed for accurate determination of material properties
+- **Automation Workflow**: Designed the end-to-end process from material detection to data collection and analysis